robbylebotha/python_challenge/README.md

 **Goals:**

  - Wrangle location data
  - Use statistical methods to find trends or any relationships

-**I attemted to the standard deviation for the speed on the devices, in the hopes that this can be read to realiase how many people/devices in this data sample where still still or walking around the vicinity or the of the BLE Proxy devices.
+**I attemted to the standard deviation for the speed on the devices, in the hopes that this can be read to realize how many people/devices in this data sample where still/stationery or walking around the vicinity of the BLE Proxy devices.
 Glancing at the produced graph, we can see that there are very few outliers.**

 **Steps:**